Planning Successful Inductions for Young Employees

 All of these training sessions will need to be scheduled into the induction plan.
 If there is self-directed or online training to complete, don’t forget to build in time for this as well.

-How long you should allow for each one-to-one will depend upon the goals for the session.
-If it is simply a quick meet and greet, then around 10 minutes will be enough.
-If the employee will be providing any kind of training to your new starter during the session, then an hour or two might be more appropriate.
+Ensure each existing staff member has an agenda for these initial meetings to help them run smoothly and consistently – Initial meetings will typically be introductions with existing staff explaining who they are, what they do, and how they will work with the new team member, and the new team member offering the same.
+The time for each meeting will depend on the goals for the session.
+If it is simply a quick meet and greet, then around 15 minutes will be enough.
+If the employee will be providing any kind of training to your new starter during the session, then an hour might be more appropriate, but use your best judgment based on the outcome intended.

 Assign a Mentor or Buddy